 Submit All the Following to the Office of Admissions

-NOTICE: Easier and more affordable admissions options for Summer and Fall 2020 -- click here
+NOTICE: Easier and more affordable admissions options for Fall 2020 -- click here

-- Unofficial high school and high school equivalency (GED) transcripts will be accepted for Summer and Fall 2020 admissions.
+- Unofficial high school and high school equivalency (GED) transcripts will be accepted for Fall 2020 admissions.

 Complete Application Form